 Children are very impressive escape artists.

 Burns & Scalds

 Many children manage to get burnt very easily.
-It only takes a boiler of water to close to the edge of the stove, or easy access to a hot water tap.
-It only takes a second for a child to burn themselves on an iron or heater.
+It only takes a boiler of water too close to the edge of the stove, or easy access to a hot water tap.
+Seconds is all it takes for a child to burn their tender young skin on an iron or heater.

 a.
 Never leave a heater or a hot appliance unattended with a child.